zrothauser/all-in-one-event-calendar/readme.txt

 * Fixed: Featured images appears on the Event details popup

 = Version 2.3.8 =
-* Improved Calendar views loading speed and caching
+* Improved loading speed of Calendar views by caching
 * Improved loading speed of SuperWidget and other external widgets
-* Improved Enabled Frontend Rendering by default
+* Improved loading speed by enabling Front-end Rendering by default
 * Fixed: Plugin does not clean up DB after being uninstalled
 * Fixed: Translations are not working anymore for all words
 * Fixed: Feed import feature does not import for Repeat custom dates
+* Tweak: Included translations in the plugin, thanks to @netaction for pointing this

 = Version 2.3.7 =
 * Fixes DB update issue on some sites.
 Reverted changes made on version 2.3.5 related to the ICS Feed URL column type.